seam-project-studios/osiris-ojs/readme.md

 - `css: (str)`, bundles collections of CSS for footer insertion
 - `bundleJs`, retrieves the JS bundle for output
 - `bundleCss`, retrieves the CSS bundle for output
-- `onClose`, this callback is provided by OJS for unexpected user connection closing, for clean up tasks that may need to be done

 ## Osiris express
 Osiris comes with hooks to get to the most basic functionality within express, usage: